-- Further we have established an unofficial Benefice Council which meets bimonthly to iron out any benefice-wide issues and deal with collective administration.
+- Further we have established a Benefice Council which meets bimonthly to iron out any beneficewide issues and deal with collective administration.
 It has a Chair and a Secretary and representation from all the parishes.
-Currently, during our interregnum, this Council directs the Benefice Administrator in her role of finding and paying clergy for routine services and organising all life-events services across the whole benefice which are led by a number of PTOs who have kindly supported us. - We would not disguise the fact that all our parishes face challenges in various areas and especially with regard to finding sufficient money to fund the Share each year but we feel confident that we will be able to do so once a priest is in post. - Our Benefice is blessed with enthusiastic, 'can-do' people, (witness the establishment of an effective embryonic Council, a number with exceptional experience who, with the guidance and direction and care of a local priest, even with limited days of work, can together grow interest and involvement within our parishes to realise our Diocesan Vision of "Making Jesus Known".
+Currently, during our interregnum, the Council directs the Benefice Administrator in her role of finding and paying clergy for routine services and organising all life-events services across the whole benefice which are led by a number of PTOs who have kindly supported us. - We would not disguise the fact that all our parishes face challenges in various areas and especially with regard to finding sufficient money to fund the Share each year but we feel confident that we will be able to do so once a priest is in post. - Our Benefice is blessed with enthusiastic, 'can-do' people, a number with exceptional experience who, with the guidance and direction and care of a local priest, even with limited days of work, can together grow interest and involvement within our parishes to realise our Diocesan Vision of "Making Jesus Known".